-The Otay Water District provides water and sewer services to a population of more than 225,000, which is expected to ultimately increase to 308,000 by the year 2050.
+The Otay Water District provides water and sewer services to a population of approximately 224,000, which is expected to ultimately increase to 308,000 by the year 2050.
 This growth, as well as the maintenance of existing assets, requires long-term capital planning.
 Due to the evolving needs of the community, water supply issues, and changing regulations, capital planning is a critical part of the District’s overall strategic planning.
 The capital planning process involves identifying current needs, future needs, and prioritizing them based on certain operating assumptions.
 The primary objective of this planning effort is to support an orderly and efficient program of expansion, new water supply, replacement, and betterment, while maintaining a stable long-range financial plan.

 Capital Improvement Projects